-- Sexually assaulting a spouse is grounds for divorce in Maryland as "cruelty of treatment". - If you have a child in common with the perpetrator, or your child was sexually assaulted by the other parent, it is important to get legal advice about custody. - If you are pregnant with a child conceived through rape, consult a lawyer before filing any legal case.
+- Sexually assaulting a spouse may be grounds for divorce in Maryland as "irreconcilable differences." - If you have a child in common with the perpetrator, or your child was sexually assaulted by the other parent, it is important to get legal advice about custody. - If you are pregnant with a child conceived through rape, consult a lawyer before filing any legal case.